Towards Universal Soccer Video Understanding: SoccerReplay-1988 Dataset Details

-The SoccerReplay-1988 dataset consists of match videos, descriptions of events, and related match information of 1988 soccer matches.
-Each match includes two \texttt{mkv} video files (1-half and 2-half), covering the match from the initial kick-off to the final whistle.
-Additionally, a \texttt{json} file is accompanied by encapsulating detailed information, including event descriptions and comprehensive match background structured as follows:
+The SoccerReplay-1988 dataset consists of match videos, descriptions of events, and related game information of 1988 soccer matches.
+Each match includes two \texttt{mkv} video files~(1-half and 2-half), covering the match from the initial kick-off to the final whistle.
+Additionally, a \texttt{json} file is accompanied by encapsulating detailed information, including event descriptions and comprehensive match backgrounds, structured as follows:

-\textbf{Match Information} provides background details of the match, including the competing teams, final results, and match contexts, such as the start time, team formations, and venue details, as illustrated below:
+\textbf{Match Information} provides background details of the match, including competing teams, final results, and match contexts, such as start time, team formations, and venue details, as illustrated below:

 {

 } \textbf{Referee Information} includes details about the primary referee officiating the match, which is formatted as follows:

 {